Rakeysh Omprakash Mehra

 Rakeysh Omprakash Mehra (born 7 July 1963) is an Indian film director, occasional actor and screenwriter.
-He is best known for writing and directing Rang De Basanti (2006) and Bhaag Milkha Bhaag (2013).
-He is the writer and director of the films Aks (2001) and Delhi-6 (2009).
+He is best known for writing and directing the drama Rang De Basanti (2006) and the biographical sports film Bhaag Milkha Bhaag (2013), winning two Filmfare Awards for Best Director.
+He also wrote and directed the supernatural action thriller Aks (2001) and the drama Delhi-6 (2009).

 Early life

 He was born on 7 July 1963 in Delhi.
-His father worked for the Claridges hotel in New Delhi.
+His father worked for The Claridges, Delhi.
 He was a part of the selection camp as a swimmer in the 1982 Asian Games held at New Delhi but was not selected in the final round.
 He studied at Air Force Bal Bharati School in Delhi.

 Personal life and thoughts

 In 1992, Mehra married film editor, P. S. Bharathi.
 The couple have a daughter, Bhairavi, and a son named Vedant.

 Mehra criticised the vote-bank politics behind the introduction of the Mandal Commission by VP Singh, and said it inspired him to pen the script of Rang De Basanti.

 Mehra has criticised India's education system as being too marks-driven, without any emphasis on actual achievement.
 Ridiculing the system, he said: "We'd started work on "96.7", till I realised it had become redundant, and I should work on a subject called 100%.
 It was about the education system.
 Perhaps I'll make it once I understand the whole system... perhaps my views are very lopsided right now.
 But the seeds have been sown,".
 He further added: "Imagine if Shakespeare goes to DU (Delhi University) and he's told, 'We can't take you based on stories you've written as your marksheet isn't that cool.'
 Or if a Leonardo, or Rabindranath Tagore goes there, and writes something called "Gitanjali" and they tell him, 'Mr Tagore, it's nice to write things such as 'Where the head is held high', but where is your marksheet?"